southfox/annotation-acc-pack/README.md

 # OpenTok Annotations Accelerator Pack<br/>Version 1.1.0

-The OpenTok Annotations Accelerator Pack provides functionality you can add to your OpenTok applications that enables users to use an annotation toolbar on both mobile and browser-based devices.
+The OpenTok Annotations Accelerator Pack provides functionality you can add to your OpenTok applications that enables users to have the ability to annotate on a local or remote screen.

-This document describes how to use the OpenTok Annotations Accelerator Pack.
-Through the exploration of this Sample, you will learn best practices for development and customization with annotations.

 With the OpenTok Annotations Accelerator Pack, you can: